-With Venice, it was my brother who initiated everything, but then Hey, the girls are not coming is what he told me as soon as I answered his call on the night before the day we were all supposed to meet.
+With Venice, it was my brother who initiated everything, but then Hey, the girls are not coming is what he told me, as soon as I answered his call, on the night before the day we were all supposed to meet.
 In Venice.
 My brother, his daughters, mom, dad and me.
 Isn’t this chemistry?
-Similar to a good laugh somewhere in the sky.
+Similar to a good laugh, somewhere in the sky.

-It was April when we planned it all, it was a surprise to us all and we were all excited to surpriiise the girls in Venice, but life had a slightly different plan.
-August came in a jiffy (or in a Fiji, as I like to say) and today is the last day of summer, mamma mia!
-I didn’t call the parents to deliver the news on the night before the trip, nor did I tell them the next day on our way to the airport.
-It was a test I passed gracefully as my heart was gathering back its pieces, one.
+I didn’t call the parents, on the night before the trip, to deliver the news about the girls.
+I didn’t tell them anything about it, the next day, on our way to the airport, either – a test I passed, gracefully, as my heart was gathering back its pieces, one.
 Two, I made sure everyone was still excited on board.
-And three, we needed to put the whole truth at once, on the table, as a family, which we did later in the evening upon our arrival, in a cozy garden.
-Diving deep is our specialty, Italian cuisine is theirs and the best of the best is arising now in my head just like it was then arriving on our candle lit table.
+And three, the whole truth needed to be put on the table, at once with the whole family, as soon as we met.
+And so we did, later in the evening, upon our arrival, in a cozy garden.
+Diving deep is our specialty, Italian cuisine is theirs and the best of the best is arising, now, in my head, just like it was then, arriving on our candle lit table.

 Us all happy in Venice was the vision.
 Laughing, holding hands, hugging and kissing, obviously, wahaha.
-Every time someone would ask me anything about the trip, I couldn’t even remember the date of it precisely, I just knew that it was coming.
-Every time it would pop up vividly in the back of mind, candidly in my heart, the vision of a puffy cloud a cartoon character was sleeping in would, too.
-With sensational dreams rolling above their pretty head just like a movie.
+Every time someone would ask me anything about the trip, I couldn’t even remember the date of it, precisely, I just knew that it was coming.
+Every time it would pop up, vividly in the back of mind, candidly in my heart, the vision of a puffy cloud a cartoon character was sleeping in would, too.
+With sensational dreams rolling above their pretty head, just like a movie.
 A state of flow.
-There’s another puffy cloud glued to the puffy cloud and the cartoon character’s other half was on it.
+There’s another puffy cloud, glued to the puffy cloud, and the cartoon character’s other half was on it.
 They bantered about it all and had the best time ever.
 Then, slept, dreamed.
 Together.
 Let’s make one big puffy cloud, though.
 Going with the flow is what my brother and I planned for us all to live.
 Life laughed, it was hot as hell, but hey, we went with it.

 Stayed in line, in the sun, for quite some time, to see Basilica San Marco, for instance.
 I think you’ll like it when you’ll see it, girls.
-I left a wink somewhere in a corner of the golden domes.
+I left a wink there, somewhere in a corner of the golden domes.

-Venice, to me, felt like a castle, a castle you read about in books, a castle you drew when you were a kid, a castle like the one we saw a million times, as you were growing up, in Shrek.
+Venice, to me, felt like a castle, a castle you read about in books, a castle you drew when you were a kid, a castle like the one we saw, a million times, as you were growing up, in Shrek.
 Or Frozen, Trolls, or Coco.
 It’s surrounded by water, it makes the most romantic fairytale authentic.
 The core is always the truth.
 It’s unique.

 Unique,